EJ-Lan/OdinsProject/README.md

 # OdinsProject

-This is my personal repository for the Odins Project
+This is the repository for Odins Project Course

+## What to find inside
+* Practice files
+* Projects from Odins Project
+* Course Notes
+* Any other helpful material